frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/firmware-build-instructions.md

 # Windows

-(for some reason that I can't figure out, builds on Windows seem to generate a smaller firmware binary than when built on Ubuntu with the same version of `arm-none-eabi-gcc`)
+For some reason that I can't figure out, builds on Windows seem to generate a smaller firmware binary than when built on Ubuntu with the same version of `arm-none-eabi-gcc`.
+Hydra firmware is pushing to be about 90% of available flash memory!
+This means, I recommend you to use Windows to build this firmware.
+(I am open to changing this recommendation once I have an explanation and solution to make Linux builds smaller)

 ## Installing ARM Toolchain